X-DX/JS-Course-CC/10_classes_and_oop/notes.md

 - JavaScript is used for several reasons, primarily to enhance code organization, reuse, and maintainability.
 (Encapsulation, Reusability, Polymorphism, Abstraction, Maintainability and Scalability, Framework and Library Support, Real-World Modeling, )

 ## parts of OOP
+- Object literal

-Object literal, this are important points:
+this are important keyword:
 - Constructor function
 - Prototypes
 - Classes